GuilhermeNkht/EDA-TREE-EDA-TTP/README.md

 <div align="center">
 <b>Example:</b><br>
 <img src="Images/Constraints.png" alt="Traveling Tournament Problem (TTP)" width="400"/><br>
-<i>Figure 1:</i> An example of a valid TTP instance.
+<i>Figure 1:</i> An example of infeasible TTP instance.
 The rows indicate slots, while the columns indicate the matches of each team.
 The airplane/house icon indicates an "away" or "home" game, respectively.
 Here, we consider k = 2 for the maxStreak constraint.
 </div>

 ---